 Services or Work Outside the USA

 An international person or nonresident alien (NRA) is subject to US income tax only on US source income.
 The general rules for determining US source income that apply to most nonresident aliens are shown below.
 Please note that only the types of income most relevant to Vanderbilt University, our employees, vendors and business visitors are shown.
-Additional information on other types of income can be found directly from the IRS website.
+Additional information on other types of income can be found on the IRS website.

 |TYPE OF INCOME||FACTOR DETERMINING SOURCE OF INCOME|